Anthony Quinn: 1970–1979: Television and later films

-Quinn starred as a liberal sociology professor in the campus unrest drama R. P. M. (1970), opposite Ann-Margret.
+In 1970 Quinn starred as a liberal sociology professor in the campus unrest drama R. P. M., opposite Ann-Margret, and as a Smoky Mountains backwoodsman in A Walk in the Spring Rain, Ingrid Bergman's first American film in 20 years.
 In 1971, after the success of a TV movie named The City, where Quinn played Mayor Thomas Jefferson Alcala, he starred in the television series, The Man and the City.
 Quinn's subsequent television appearances were sporadic, including Jesus of Nazareth.

 In 1972, he co-starred with Yaphet Kotto in the blaxploitation film Across 110th Street.
 He played NYPD Captain Frank Martelli, who along with Kotto, was investigating a robbery-homicide of Italian and Black gangsters in Harlem, New York City.
 He played the old racist, violent captain, against Kotto's modern, educated, enlightened lieutenant.

 In 1976, Quinn starred in the movie Mohammad, Messenger of God (also known as The Message), about the origin of Islam, as Hamza, a highly respected uncle of Mohammad, the prophet of Islam.
 In 1981, he starred in Lion of the Desert.
 Quinn played real-life Bedouin leader Omar Mukhtar, who fought Benito Mussolini's Italian troops in the deserts of Libya.

 In 1979, Quinn starred in the film The Passage, as a Basque shepherd during WWII.
 He was tasked with leading a scientist and his family across the Pyrenees, while pursued by Nazis.
 It also starred James Mason and Malcolm McDowell.

 1980–1994: Final works

 In 1983, he reprised his role as Zorba for 362 performances in a successful musical version, called Zorba, opposite fellow film co-star Lila Kedrova, reprising her role as Madame Hortense.
 Quinn performed in the musical both on Broadway and at the Kennedy Center in Washington, DC.

 In 1990, he starred in The Old Man and the Sea, a television movie based on the novel by Ernest Hemingway.
-Quinn's film career slowed during the 1990s, but he nonetheless continued to work steadily, appearing in Revenge (1990), Jungle Fever (1991), Last Action Hero (1993), A Walk in the Clouds (1995) and Seven Servants (1996).
+Quinn's film career slowed during the 1990s, but he nonetheless continued to work steadily, appearing in Revenge (1990), Jungle Fever (1991), Only the Lonely (1991), Mobsters (1991) Last Action Hero (1993), A Walk in the Clouds (1995) and Seven Servants (1996).

 In 1994, Quinn played the role of Zeus in five television movies focusing on the legendary journeys of Hercules.
 These were, in order, Hercules and the Amazon Women, Hercules and the Lost Kingdom, Hercules and the Circle of Fire, Hercules in the Underworld, and Hercules in the Maze of the Minotaur.

 In 1995, Quinn starred in his last movie in a lead role in the film Seven Servants, by Daryush Shokof.